fluencelabs/docs/docs/build-mvm/glossary.md

 ### Peer

-A Fluence Peer is the result of implementing the [Fluence protocol](#fluence-protocol) to host and execute general purpose compute functions to provide users with a serverless and cloudless experience.
+A Fluence Peer is a node in the [Fluence Network](#fluence-network), which behaves according to the [Fluence protocol](#fluence-protocol), therefore hosts and executes general purpose [Compute Function](#compute-functions)s, thus providing users cloudless experience.

 Fluence reference peers are comprised of the following components:
 - Libp2p to manage connection pool